deb17/flask-modals/README.md

 ```
 See the example folder in the repo for more details.

-6. If you want to redirect to the same page (containing the modal), use Flask's
+6. If you want to redirect to the same page outside the modal, use Flask's
 `session` proxy as follows:

 ```Python